 The Six Reasons People Attempt Suicide

-In general, people try to kill themselves for one of six reasons:
+At the most basic level, people try to kill themselves for one of six reasons:

 - They’re impulsive.
 Often related to drugs and alcohol, some people become maudlin and impulsively attempt to end their own lives.
 Once sobered and calmed, these people usually feel intensely ashamed.
 The remorse is usually genuine, and whether or not they’ll ever attempt suicide again is unpredictable.
 They may try it again the very next time they become drunk or high, or never again in their lifetime.
 Hospital admission is therefore not usually indicated.
 Substance abuse and the underlying reasons for it are generally a greater concern in these people and should be addressed as aggressively as possible.

 - They’re crying out for help, and don’t know how else to get it.
 These people don’t usually want to die but do want to alert those around them that something is seriously wrong.
 They often don’t believe they will die, frequently choosing methods they don’t think can kill them in order to strike out at someone who’s hurt them—but are sometimes tragically misinformed.
 The prototypical example of this is a teenage girl who—suffering genuine angst because of a relationship with a friend, boyfriend, or parent—swallows a bottle of Tylenol not realizing that in high enough doses Tylenol causes irreversible liver damage.
-I’ve watched more than one teenager die a horrible death in an ICU days after such an ingestion when remorse has already cured them of their desire to die and their true goal of alerting those close to them of their distress has been achieved.
+More than one teenager has died a horrible death in an ICU days after such an ingestion when remorse has already cured them of their desire to die and their true goal of alerting those close to them of their distress has been achieved.

 - They have a philosophical desire to die.
 The decision to commit suicide for some is based on a reasoned decision often motivated by the presence of a painful terminal illness from which little to no hope of reprieve exists.
 These people aren’t depressed, psychotic, maudlin, or crying out for help.
 They’re trying to take control of their destiny and alleviate their own suffering, which usually can only be done in death.
 They often look at their choice to commit suicide as a way to shorten a dying that will happen regardless.
-In my personal view, if such people are evaluated by a qualified professional who can reliably exclude the other possibilities for why suicide is desired, these people should be allowed to die at their own hands.

 - They’ve made a mistake.
 This is a recent, tragic phenomenon in which typically young people flirt with oxygen deprivation for the high it brings and simply go too far.
-The only defense against this, it seems to me, is education.